-The new waitlist system will re-rank the applicant at each refusal.
-An applicant refusal will result in an adjustment of ranking to the application that will result in applicants not receiving consecutive offers.
-The number of refusals will not be limited to three however each refusal will result in a re-ranking of the applicant on the waiting list.
+The new waitlist system will re-rank the applicant at each refusal and cancel the application.
+The number of refusals will not be limited; however, each refusal will result in a re-ranking of the applicant on the waiting list and the application cancelled.
+Applicants may reapply at any time.